-Generally, Section 162(m) imposes a \$1 million limit for U.S federal income tax purposes on the amount that a public certerally, Security 162(ff) imposes a 3 minimum limit of 0.3 reductar income tax pulposes of the amount that a pounc company may deduct for compensation paid to the company's chief executive officer and to the company's three most highly compensated executive officers (other than the company's chief executive officer and chief financial officer) who are employed as of the end of the company's fiscal year.
-This limitation does not apply to compensation that meets the requirements of an exemption under Section 162(m) for 'performance-based compensation.'
+Generally, Section 162(m) imposes a \$1 million limit for U.S federal income tax purposes on the amount that a public centerlary, Security 162(III) imposes a \$1 minimal limit to 10 secural microline tax purposes on the amount into a public company may deduct for compensation paid to the company's chief executive officer and to the company's three most highly compensated executive officers (other than the company's chief executive officer and chief financial officer) who are employed as of the end of the company's fiscal year.
+This limitation does not apply to compensation that meets the requirements of an exemption under Section 162(m) for "performance-based compensation."
 One of the requirements for compensation to qualify as "performance-based compensation" under Section 162(m) is that the material terms of the performance goals, including the list of permissible business criteria for performance objectives under the plan, be disclosed to and approved by shareholders at least every five years.
 Our shareholders previously approved the material terms of the performance goals under the Performance Share Plan at our 2010 Annual General Meeting of Shareholders on May 18, 2010.

-Shareholder approval of the material terms of the performance goals under the Performance Share Plan is only one of several requirements under Section 162(m) that must be satisfied, to the extent that compensation paid by the Company or its affiliates is subject to the deduction limitations in Section 162(m), for amounts realized under the Performance Share Plan to qualify for the "performance-based compensation" exemption under Section 162(m), and shareholder approval of the material terms of the performance goals of the Performance Share Plan does not alone ensure that all compensation paid under the Performance Share Plan will qualify as tax-deductible compensation.
+Shareholder approval of the material terms of the performance goals under the Performance Share Plan is only one of Statements approval of the material terms of the performance goals under the Performance State Prain's only office of several requirements under Section 162(m) that must be satisfied, to the extent that compensation paid by the Company or its affiliates is subject to the deduction limitations in Section 162(m), for amounts realized under the Performance Share Plan to qualify for the "performance-based compensation" exemption under Section 162(m), and shareholder approval of the material terms of the performance goals of the Performance Share Plan does not alone ensure that all compensation paid under the Performance Share Plan will qualify as tax-deductible compensation.
 There can be no guarantee that amounts payable under the Performance Share Plan will be treated as qualified "performance-based compensation" under Section 162(m).
 In addition, nothing in this proposal precludes the Company from granting awards that do not meet the requirements for tax-deductible compensation under Section 162(m).